Onions For Hair Loss

-The versatile onion has the power to do lot more than just add flavor to your meal.
-In fact, onion juice, rich in sulfur and other vital minerals, has proven to be an effective remedy for those facing hair loss, especially alopecia areata.
-The bountiful layers of the onion are rich in two beneficial chemical groups – flavonoids and the alk(en)yl cysteine sulphoxides (ACSOs) – whose anti-inflammatory properties help reduce chronic hair loss.
+Onion doesn't just add flavor to your meal.
+In fact, onion juice, rich in sulfur and other vital minerals, is an effective remedy for those struggling with hair loss, especially due to alopecia areata, an autoimmune condition.
+Onions are rich in two anti-inflammatory chemical groups – flavonoids and the alk(en)yl cysteine sulphoxides (ACSOs) – that help reduce chronic hair loss.

 Most of us envy those with thick, luscious locks.
 And any sign of hair loss for a man or woman can be a real bummer.
 But if this has happened to you, you may just find your savior in a very unlikely place: a vegetable you probably already have sitting in your kitchen.